civicrm/civicrm-dev-docs/docs/buildkit/index.md

 You may execute the commands directly (e.g.  `./bin/civix` or `/path/to/buildkit/bin/civix`).
 However, this would become very cumbersome.
 Instead, you should configure the shell's `PATH` to recognize these commands automatically.

-> Tip: Throughout this document, we will provide examples which assume that buildkit was downloaded to
+!!! tip
-> `/path/to/buildkit`.
+    Throughout this document, we will provide examples which assume that buildkit was downloaded to `/path/to/buildkit`.
 Be sure to adjust the examples to match your system.

 ### Persistently add buildkit to `PATH` (typical)

 If you want to ensure that the buildkit CLI tools are always available, then:

 1. Determine the location of your shell configuration file.
 This is usually `~/.bashrc`, `~/.bash_profile`, or `~/.profile`.
- 2. At the end of the file, add `export PATH="/path/to/buildkit/bin:$PATH"`
+1. At the end of the file, add `export PATH="/path/to/buildkit/bin:$PATH"`
- 3. Close and reopen the terminal.
+1. Close and reopen the terminal.
- 4. Enter the command `which civibuild`.
+1. Enter the command `which civibuild`.
 This should display a full-path.
 If nothing appears, then retry the steps.

 ### Temporarily switch shell configuration (advanced)